maciejzj/it-jobs-meta/README.md

 ## Configuration files

-There are several options that require passing a path to yaml config path as an argument.
+There are several options that require passing a path to a `yaml` config path as an argument.
 The reference config files are stored in the `config` directory.

 > ❗️ **Warning:** The config files match the services configuration in the
 > `docker-compose.yml` file.
 If you wish to run this app publicly change the